Chinmaybhagwat/Chinmaybhagwat/README.md

 # 💫 About Me:
-Graduate student in Applied Artificial Intelligence at Stevens Institute of Technology, actively seeking Fall co-op/Full time jobs.
+Graduate student in Applied Artificial Intelligence at Stevens Institute of Technology, actively seeking Full-time jobs.
 Passionate about leveraging AI to solve complex real-world problems.
-Skilled in Python, Data Engineering, Natural Language Processing, and Machine Learning.
+Skilled in Python, SQL, Data Analysis, Data Engineering, Natural Language Processing, and Machine Learning.
 Committed to continuous learning and professional growth in the field.

 ## 🌐 Socials: